knpuniversity/php-beginner-series/knpu/lets-write-php.rst

 in each chapter and then you'll test and practice your new skills by coding right in your browser.
 Learn and then practice, that's the key!
-Before long, you'll be creating more and more complex things and be the coolest guy or gal that any of your friends know - maybe :)
+Before long, you'll be creating more and more complex things and be the coolest guy or gal that any of your friends know - probably :)

 The Project
 -----------